ABOUT

 Her choreographic and performance work has been presented internationally, with invitations across Europe, Canada, and the United States, including Austria, Finland, Germany, France, Italy, Poland, Sweden, and Lithuania.
 She has created work for independent artists and companies such as Risa Steinberg, JoJo Oulu Dance, Silesian Dance Theatre, Springboard Dance Collective, and theatre director Michael Hackett, and has performed in works by Avi Kaiser, Davida Monk, Darcy McGehee, and Alpo Aaltokoski, among others.

 Monteros is co-founder of W&M Physical Theatre with Wojciech Mochniej.
-Their long term collaboration has generated a substantial body of stage, screen, and international festival work, including Dance Explosions Poland, the International Festival of Improvisation in Poland, and the WildDogs International Screendance Festival.
+Their long-term collaboration has generated a substantial body of stage, screen, and international festival work, including Dance Explosions Poland, the International Festival of Improvisation in Poland, and the WildDogs International Screendance Festival.
 A Fulbright Scholar, Monteros has received honorary awards in Gdańsk and Lublin for her contributions to contemporary dance.
 Her work reflects a long-standing commitment to shaping performance from the inside — where structure, risk, and meaning are forged through practice.

 Wojciech Mochniej — ARTISTIC DIRECTOR

-Mochniej is a Polish-Canadian choreographer, performer, dance filmmaker, and teacher, and the Artistic Director of W&M Physical Theatre.
-As Artistic Director, he brings decades of international creative leadership, a rigorous physical practice, and a deep commitment to risk-driven contemporary performance.
-Mochniej began his professional career as an original member of Silesian Dance Theatre (1991–1994), widely recognized as Poland’s first contemporary dance company.
-During this formative period, he met Melissa Monteros, launching a creative partnership that led to the founding of Gdański Teatr Tańca (Dance Theatre of Gdańsk) in 1995 and a sustained body of work presented across Europe and Canada.
+Mochniej began his professional career as an original member of Silesian Dance Theatre (1991–1994), widely recognized as Poland’s first contemporary dance company — where he met Melissa Monteros, launching a creative partnership that led to the founding of Gdański Teatr Tańca (Dance Theatre of Gdańsk) in 1995.
 Their collaboration has generated stage works, screendance projects, and major international initiatives, including the WildDogs International Screendance Festival, Dance Explosions Poland, and the International Festival of Improvisation in Poland.

 Mochniej’s solo and ensemble works have been presented at major festivals and venues throughout Poland, Finland, Germany, France, Italy, and Canada.
-His solo Just Po Prostu was named “Best Performance by a Male Dancer” by Dance in Europe, and his choreography Weselle became the most toured contemporary dance work in Poland.
-An active screendance creator, editor, and mentor, Mochniej is Associate Professor of Dance at the University of Calgary.
+His solo Just Po Prostu was named Best Performance by a Male Dancer by Dance in Europe, and his choreography Weselle became the most toured contemporary dance work in Poland.
+Mochniej is Associate Professor of Dance at the University of Calgary.

 BOARD OF DIRECTORS